 - Be careful when you exercise.
 If you have had exercise-induced anaphylaxis, do not exercise right after you eat.
 Stop exercising right away if you start to develop any signs or symptoms of anaphylaxis.
 You may first feel tired, warm, or have itchy skin.
 Hives, swelling, and severe breathing problems may develop if you continue to exercise.

-- Use good hygiene.
+- Wash your hands before and after meals.
 Do not share utensils or food.
-Wash your hands before and after meals.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.